Dissecting the Opportunities and Challenges of the 2026 Draft State Budget (RAPBN)

 Downstream Mining Sector Investment Creates Economic Growth

-- Mining downstreaming has been successful in attracting investment, creating jobs, and ultimately economic growth.
-One of the successes of mining downstreaming can be seen in the performance of a giant mining company in the country, PT Freeport Indonesia (PTFI).
-PTFI President Director Tony Wenas emphasized that the mining company he leads continues to make a significant contribution to the national economy.
-In his speech at the 80th anniversary of Indonesia's independence in Mimika, Sunday (17/8/2025), he said that in 2024 Freeport contributed USD 4.7 billion or around Rp 80 trillion to the state treasury.
-Of that amount, Rp 11 trillion was channeled directly to Central Papua, including Mimika Regency as the main operational area.
+• The aggressive downstreaming of the mining sector has successfully attracted investment, created jobs, and ultimately driven economic growth.
+One of the notable achievements of mining downstreaming can be seen in the performance of Indonesia’s mining giant, PT Freeport Indonesia (PTFI).
+PTFI President Director Tony Wenas emphasized that the company he leads continues to make a significant contribution to the national economy.
+In his speech commemorating Indonesia’s 80th Independence Day in Mimika, Sunday (August 17, 2025), he stated that in 2024 Freeport contributed USD 4.7 billion, or around IDR 80 trillion, to the state treasury.
+Of that amount, IDR 11 trillion was allocated directly to Central Papua, including Mimika Regency as its main operational area.

-- The downstream commitment was emphasized by President Prabowo Subianto in his speech on the Financial Note of the Draft State Budget (APBN) 2026.
-The President asserted that natural resources must be managed for the benefit of the people by expanding downstreaming, creating jobs, and ensuring added value remains in Indonesia.
+• The government’s commitment to downstreaming was also underscored by President Prabowo Subianto in his Financial Note speech for the Draft State Budget (APBN) 2026.
+The President stressed that natural resources must be managed for the benefit of the people by expanding downstreaming, creating jobs, and ensuring that value addition remains in Indonesia.

 Read more here.

-It's Time for Creative Regions to Increase Original Revenue
+It’s Time for Creative Regions to Boost Their Own-Source Revenue

-- The significant reduction in the allocation of funds for transfers to regions (TKD) in the 2026 Draft State Budget is a momentum for local governments to realize fiscal independence.
-The government, on Friday (15/8/2025), submitted a decrease in the allocation of transfers to regions (TKD) in the 2026 Draft State Budget of around 29% compared to the 2025 State Budget to Rp 650 trillion.
-This is a challenge for many local governments that have been heavily dependent on central funds.
-However, this decrease can also be interpreted as a momentum for regions to strengthen their fiscal independence.
+• The significant reduction in transfer funds to regions (TKD) in the 2026 State Budget Draft (RAPBN) has become a momentum for local governments to achieve fiscal independence.
+On Friday (August 15, 2025), the government announced that the allocation of TKD in the 2026 RAPBN would decrease by around 29% compared to the 2025 State Budget, to Rp 650 trillion.
+This poses a challenge for many regional governments that have long relied heavily on central government funds.
+However, the reduction can also be seen as an opportunity for regions to strengthen their fiscal independence.

-- From the 2023-2024 Provincial Government Financial Statistics report by the Central Statistics Agency (BPS), there is optimism that the provincial government will be able to increase regional independence.
-This can be seen through the contribution of regional own-source revenues (PAD) which increased to IDR 233 trillion or 56.60% of regional income, where most of it was contributed from regional tax revenues (2024).
-Meanwhile, transfer revenue from the center became the second largest contributor to regional income (42.71%).
+• The 2023–2024 Provincial Government Financial Statistics Report by the Central Statistics Agency (BPS) illustrates optimism that provincial governments will be able to increase their fiscal independence.
+This is reflected in the contribution of regional own-source revenue (PAD), which increased to Rp 233 trillion or 56.60% of regional income, most of which came from local tax revenues (2024).
+Meanwhile, transfers from the central government became the second-largest contributor to regional revenues (42.71%).

 Read more here.

-August 2025 Bank Indonesia (BI) Board of Governors Meeting (RDG): The Bank Indonesia RDG, which was held from August 19 to August 20, 2025, will announce the results of the meeting on Wednesday (20/8/2025) at 14:00 WIB.
-During the meeting, members of the Bank Indonesia Board of Governors conducted a comprehensive evaluation of global and domestic economic, monetary, and financial system stability conditions.
-The results of this RDG are awaited by the market because they determine the direction of future monetary policy, including the determination of the benchmark interest rate (BI-Rate) which has a direct impact on borrowing costs, inflation, the rupiah exchange rate, and national economic growth.
-The result announcement will be broadcast via Bank Indonesia's Instagram and YouTube social media channels.
+The RDG BI, held on August 19–20, 2025, will announce its results on Wednesday (August 20, 2025) at 14:00 WIB.
+In this meeting, members of Bank Indonesia’s Board of Governors conducted a comprehensive evaluation of global and domestic economic conditions, monetary developments, and financial system stability.
+The outcome of this RDG is highly anticipated by the market as it will determine the direction of future monetary policy, including the benchmark interest rate (BI-Rate), which directly affects borrowing costs, inflation, the rupiah exchange rate, and national economic growth.
+The announcement will be broadcast through Bank Indonesia’s official Instagram and YouTube channels.

-"If you can't tolerate criticism, don't do anything new or exciting."
-(Jeff Bezos-founder of Amazon)
+“If you can’t tolerate criticism, don’t do anything new or interesting.”
+(Jeff Bezos – Founder of Amazon)

 Team SUAR